 The rest area survey cards were made available in May 2005.
 The increase in the number of returned cards corresponds with the seasonal increase in visitors to the rest areas.
 A total of 8,054 cards were returned in fiscal year 2006 compared to 8,178 in FY 2007.
-In the second quarter of FY 2008, 1,945 cards were returned.
-This is larger than the number of returned surveys in the second quarter of FY 2007.
+In the first quarter of FY 2008, 4,653 cards were returned.
+This is the largest number of returned surveys to date and over half of the surveys returned in each of the past two years.

-- Second Quarter FY 2007, 1,489 surveys received - Third Quarter FY 2007, 788 surveys received - Fourth Quarter FY 2007, 2,776 surveys received - First Quarter FY 2008, 4,653 surveys received - Second Quarter FY 2008, 1,945 surveys received
+- First Quarter FY 2007, 3,125 surveys received - Second Quarter FY 2007, 1,489 surveys received - Third Quarter FY 2007, 788 surveys received - Fourth Quarter FY 2007, 2,776 surveys received - First Quarter FY 2008, 4,653 surveys received

-Customer satisfaction for all three attributes is slightly lower than the previous quarter but not by a significant amount and still the second highest since MoDOT started tracking this attribute, exceeded only by last quarter's record numbers.
-The majority of the "not clean" comments were from one location, which supplements the limited facilities with temporary toilets during the summer season.
-The temporary facilities were removed during the early part of the quarter, which may have contributed to the slightly lower numbers.
+Customer satisfaction for all three attributes is higher than the previous quarter.
 MoDOT implements actions to improve the cleanliness at rest areas with lower satisfaction ratings by direct contact with the contractor.
-Cards were returned from 49 states, Canada, Ireland, the United Kingdom, Switzerland, Mongolia, China and Spain.
+Based on the cards returned from 49 states, Canada, Ireland, the United Kingdom, Switzerland, Mongolia, China and Spain, MoDOT is meeting the needs of its customers.

 The internal rest area inspections started in May 2005.
 MoDOT is doing extremely well at meeting the customers' expectations for convenient, clean and safe facilities, largely in part to these inspections conducted a minimum of two times per month.
-The inspection scores increased from 95.2 to 95.5 percent for the second quarter of fiscal year 2008, slightly higher than the same time period of 2007.
+The inspection scores had decreased the past two quarters but rebounded to 95.2 percent for the first quarter of 2008, slightly higher than the same time period of 2007.
 MoDOT takes care of maintenance concerns in a timely manner to keep the rest areas open for use.